Escape the Classroom! TESOL EVO 2020

 Week 1 (Jan 11 – 18, 2020)

-This week, you will join our EtC! discussion space and introduce yourselves; you will be encouraged to choose an online tool to use during the session, which will act as your personal learning space for the duration of the EVO session; you will be invited to attend a kick-off introductory webinar where the concept of using Escape Rooms in language teaching and learning will be developed, and where you will have the opportunity to meet the session moderators and ask any questions you may have about the upcoming weeks.
+This week, you will join our EtC!
+SLACK discussion space and introduce yourselves; you will be encouraged to choose an online tool to use during the session, which will act as your personal learning space for the duration of the EVO session; you are invited to watch a recording of the kick-off introductory webinar (Sunday 12th January @ 4pm UTC) where the concept of using Escape Rooms in language teaching and learning was developed, and where there was an opportunity to meet the session moderators and ask questions about the upcoming weeks.
 Find out more by clicking the link below:

 Week 2 (Jan 19 – 25, 2020)

-- Escape Room Board Games Week 2 (page to be added)
+- Escape Room Board Games Week 2 (Most common Board Games)

 Week 3 (26 Jan – 1 Feb 2020)

-- Escape Room Board Games Week 3 (page to be added)
+- Escape Room Board Games Week 3 (App connected Board Games)

-- Digital Board Games Week 3 (page to be added)
+- Digital Escape Room Games Week 3 (360º Escape Rooms)

 Week 4 (2-8 Feb 2020)

-- Escape Room Board Games Week 4 (page to be added)
+- Escape Room Board Games Week 4 (Board Game Design)

 Week 5 (9-15 Feb 2020)